getwrench/open_mustang/README.md

 ### State
 - An abstract class annotated with `screenState`
 - State name should start with `$`
-- Fields of the class must be `Model` classes
+- All fields of the state class must be `Model`s

     ```dart
     @screenState